explesy/explesy/README.md

 ### :herb: Hi there!

-I’m Andrew, a data science student and data enthusiast.
+I’m, a data science student and data enthusiast.

 - 🔭 I have experience on some data driven social projects and want to move with it.
 - 🌱 I’m in love with linux, git and constant attempts to learn VIM